- Rebooting Basics

 Submitted by Administrator on Tue, 12/07/2010 - 14:22

-A few common addiction tests which can be applied either substance or behavioral addictions.
-In 2011, the American Society of Addiction Medicine (ASAM) has stated that certain signs, symptoms and behaviors reflect a constellation of addiction related brain changes.
+Here are a few common addiction tests, which can be applied to either substance or behavioral addictions.
+In 2011, the American Society of Addiction Medicine (ASAM) has stated that certain signs, symptoms and behaviors reflect a constellation of addiction-related brain changes.

 Addiction quiz - American Psychiatric Association (DSM-IV)

 Answer yes or no to the following seven questions.
 Most questions have more than one part, because everyone behaves slightly differently in addiction.
 You only need to answer yes to one part for that question to count as a positive response.

 - Tolerance.
 Has your use increased over time (escalation)?

 - Withdrawal.
 When you stop using, have you ever experienced physical or emotional withdrawal?
 Have you had any of the following symptoms: irritability, anxiety, shakes, headaches, sweats, nausea, or vomiting?

 - Difficulty controlling your use.
 Do you sometimes use more or for a longer time than you would like?